Hamburger Menu

 It’s not just shoppers who favour tap to pay.
 Retailers love it, too.
 Here are a few reasons why it is so popular:

-1. Improves payment security – For all the reasons above (tokenization, encryption and 2FA), tap to pay has high levels of payment security incorporated into the process.
+1. Improves payment security – For all the reasons above (tokenisation, encryption and 2FA), tap to pay has high levels of payment security incorporated into the process.

 2. Creates a faster check-out experience - Self-checkout is particularly popular with grocery retailers.
 Operators have streamlined their self-checkout software and processes to make it increasingly easier to use.
 And if you’ve been to a self-checkout with a five year old, you’ll know how easy it is – it’s literally child’s play!
 Tap to pay plays a role in this because the last thing that a shopper wants to do after scanning their shopping is to have an elongated payment experience.
 Contactless provides a frictionless payment process to make customers smile.